Top

 would have the effect of building a hash from the suppliers in America.

-You may experiment with these options and look at the profile output for each.
+You may wish to experiment with these options and look at the profile output for each.

-For some analytics workloads enabling hash join may give a factor of 2 or 3 more performance.
-For lookup workloads there may be no gain.
+For some analytics workloads, enabling HASH JOIN may give a factor of 2 or 3 better performance.
+For lookup workloads, there may be no gain.

-Sometimes a hash join may be used when an index lookupp would be better, thus in some cases it makes sense to turn off hash joins either per query or globally.
+Sometimes a HASH JOIN may be used when an INDEX lookup would be better, thus in some cases it makes sense to turn off HASH JOINs either per query or globally.